| This is the 9th story of Our Life Logs |

 Through my aunt, I later met my future husband.
 And through him, I was able to apply for green card, and then a few years later, citizenship.
 From there I started to pursue a career in a professional setting.

-Looking back on it now–it has been 16 years since that 20-year-old girl, reckless and audacious, came to the United States to chase her dreams and was so determined that no hardship seemed hard to her.
-I can’t imagine how my life would have turned out if I had chosen to go back to the Philippines under the circumstance when I failed to secure a legitimate job here years ago.
+It has been 16 years since that 20-year-old girl, reckless and audacious, came to the United States to chase her dreams and was so determined that no hardship seemed hard to her.
+Looking back on it now, I can’t imagine how my life would have turned out if I had chosen to go back to the Philippines under the circumstance when I failed to secure a legitimate job here years ago.
 I am not proud of what I had to do to stay in this country, but for me, it was not just survival, but also my American Dream.

 This story was told anonymously by a woman originally from the Philippines who currently works and resides in Cincinnati, Ohio with her loving husband and three beautiful daughters.
 Her passion for creative arts has stayed with her for all these years.
 She loves living in the United States where she gets the freedom of choice to take her life in the direction she wants.